bain3/pronotepy/docs/source/quickstart.rst

 will not have to do this manually.

 Unfortunately **PRONOTE changes all of its ids for their objects every session**.
-This makes **old pronotepy objects (pronotepy.Lesson for example) expire** too.
+This makes **old pronotepy objects (** :class:`.Lesson` **for example) expire** too.

-The old data like the description or the subject will still be accessible, but any **functions that request from pronote will not work** (pronotepy will raise the ``pronotepy.PronoteAPIError.ExpiredObject`` exception).
+The old data like the description or the subject will still be accessible, but any **functions that request from pronote will not work** (pronotepy will raise the :class:`.ExpiredObject` exception).
-To make sure that you don't get any errors you can check the session with ``client.session_check()`` and request new objects before you make any requests using your old objects.
+To make sure that you don't get any errors you can check the session with :meth:`.Client.session_check` and request new objects before you make any requests using your old objects.

 Below you can see sample code for a bot that checks one specific lesson content (useless but good for this example).